meltano/meltano/README.md

 Your project should contains the following directory structure:

 * model - For your `.lookml` files.
-* transform - For your dbt `.sql` files.
+* transform - For your local dbt project files.
 * analyze - For your `.yml` dashboard files.
 * notebook - For your `.ipynb` notebook files.
 * orchestrate - For your airflow `.py` files.
-* .meltano - A .gitignored directory for internal caching (venvs, pypi packages, etc.).
+* .meltano - A .gitignored directory for internal caching (virtualenvs, pypi packages, generated configuration files, etc.).
 * load - A directory where your configs for your loaders are placed.
-Each config should be in a directory with the name of the loader. e.g. For csv loader, the config would be in `load/target-csv/config.json`. **
+Each config should be in a directory with the name of the loader. e.g. For csv loader, the config would be in `load/target-csv/tap.config.json`. **
-* extract - A directory where your configs for your extractors are plac ed.
-Each config should be in a directory with the name of the extractor. e.g. For zendesk extractor, the config would be in `extract/tap-zendesk/config.json`. **
+* extract - A directory where your configs for your extractors are placed.
+Each config should be in a directory with the name of the extractor. e.g. For zendesk extractor, the config would be in `extract/tap-zendesk/target.config.json`. **
 * .gitignore
 * README.md
 * meltano.yml - Config file which shows which extractors and loaders, etc. you would like to use and where to find them.